purveshmakode24/israpl/README.md

 # ISRAPL-INDIAN SOCIAL REFORMERS AND POLITICAL LEADERS
-It's a simple website  gives you a detailed information about 'Indian Social Reformers and Political Leaders'.
+It's a simple website  gives you brief information about 'Indian Social Reformers and Political Leaders'.